salitomeyo/learning-documentation/notes/books.theArtOfGameDesign.Chapter5.md

 **Truth-based themes can sometimes be hard to spot.
 Part of the power of these deep truths is that they are hidden**.
 Often, a designer might not even consciously know they have chosen a particular theme or be able to express it verbally.

-Explore your feelings about these things to the point that you can express your theme concretely.
-It will make it much easier for you to decide what should and shouldn't go into your game, and make it easier for you to explain the rationale of these decisions to others on your team.
+**Explore your feelings about these things to the point that you can express your theme concretely.** It will make it much easier for you to decide what should and shouldn't go into your game, and make it easier for you to explain the rationale of these decisions to others on your team.

 Another example of a truth-based theme is the Hercules story.
-The VR Studio team was asked to create a game based upon Disney's version of the ancient Hercules myth.
-When a story stays alive, told and retold, for thousands of years like this story has, it is a pretty good clue that there is a truth-based theme hiding inside it.
+When a story stays alive, told and retold, for thousands of years like Hercules has, it is a pretty good clue that there is a truth-based theme hiding inside it.

 Interestingly, there was not one canonical telling, even in ancient times.
 Sometimes Hercules had ten labors, sometimes twelve, and sometimes twenty.
 But in every story, Hercules is a man so virtuous that he defeats death.
 And this is a truth so deep that it is at the heart of many religions: If you are virtuous enough, you can defeat death.